Scottish Green co-leaders snub service of thanksgiving for King

 “That is just one reason why I support Scottish independence.
 It will give us the opportunity to ask the big questions about how we are ruled and to build a fairer and more equal society.”

-But Scottish Tory constitution spokesman Donald Cameron said the decision was akin to “student politics”, and Mr Harvie’s choice to speak at the rally instead was “predictably infantile”.
+Scottish Conservative constitution spokesman Donald Cameron said the Greens’ decision is akin to “student politics”, and Mr Harvie’s choice to speak at the rally instead is “predictably infantile”.

-“If he wants to ask big questions, he should start with how he conducts himself as a government minister,” he said.
+Mr Cameron added: “If he wants to ask big questions, he should start with how he conducts himself as a Government minister.

 “The Greens may have failed to deliver a deposit return scheme, but they can definitely recycle tedious anti-monarchy rants.